-A. First of all, it's natural to be scared when everything doesn't go as usual with your annual mammogram.
-About 10% to 15% of all screening mammograms result in a "callback” – the need for a further mammogram.
-And about 95% of callbacks end right there, with no further screening necessary.
-The radiologist might have seen a piece of breast tissue folded over on itself, regular glandular tissue viewed from an odd angle, or something else that, with another, different mammogram, looks just fine.
+First of all, every woman should know that it's perfectly natural to be scared when everything doesn't go, "as usual" with your annual mammogram.
+About 10 to 15 percent of all screening mammograms result in a "callback," -- i.e., the need for a further mammogram.
+And about 95 percent of callbacks end right there, with no further screening necessary.

-A. No, not at all.
+But sometimes, even after a second view, something doesn't look quite right.
+At that point, the radiologist may order an ultrasound, a.k.a., sonogram.
+This callback does not necessarily mean that the patient has cancer — or, in many cases, that the patient has anything to be concerned about.
 The vast majority of breast lumps, or "abnormalities" seen on mammograms, are NOT cancer.
-Even if the ultrasound were to prove inconclusive and you needed a biopsy, about 85% of biopsies are negative; no cancer.
-So odds are your ultrasound will show that what the radiologist saw is NOT cancer.
+Even if the ultrasound were to prove inconclusive and you needed a biopsy, about 85 percent of biopsies are negative; no cancer.
+So odds are your ultrasound will show that what the radiologist saw is, in fact, not cancer at all.

-A. The ultrasound's main advantage over mammograms is that it's very good at showing whether a lump or mass is solid, or filled with fluid.
+But the ultrasound's main advantage over mammograms is that it's very good at showing whether a lump or mass is solid, or filled with fluid.
 A solid lump needs further examination, either via MRI, or biopsy.
 But if the lump is filled with fluid, your testing is done: the lump is a cyst.

 Cysts (and accompanying fibrocystic change) are quite prevalent in women under the age of 50.
 In fact, the most common cause of non-cancerous breast lumps in women between the ages of 30 and 50 is cysts.
 On an ultrasound, a cyst is dark black outlined in white; it's very distinctive, and easily identified.

-An ultrasound might also show a plugged milk duct, or a fat lobule, other conditions mammograms are unable to distinguish from regular breast tissue.
+An ultrasound might also show a plugged milk duct, or a fat lobule — other conditions mammograms are unable to distinguish from regular breast tissue.

-A. An ultrasound can take 20 to 30 minutes, but it's an easy test.
+An ultrasound can take 20 to 30 minutes, but it's an easy test.
 You'll lie on a table with your arm above your head, and the person performing the ultrasound (the sonographer) will rub a clear, water-based gel on your breast; sometimes it feels uncomfortably cold for a minute, but it warms up fast.

-The sonographer will run a small device, called a transducer, over the area of your breast with the lump.
+The sonographer will then run a small device, called a transducer, over the area of your breast with the lump.
 The gel helps the transducer maintain contact with your skin.
 The transducer sends images to a computer screen, which the sonographer watches as s/he works.
 Since this is all done in real time, s/he can easily adjust the area being scanned to view the lump from different angles.

 Unlike radiation-based mammograms, an ultrasound uses high-frequency sound waves to "see" tissue in the breast.
 These sound waves bounce back at different rates, depending on what they strike; and a computer interprets the information and turns it into a visual image.